 Types A1 and A2 Cabinets (Class II BSC)

 The Type A1 cabinet, formerly known as Type A, has a minimum inflow velocity of 75 ft/min.
-The downflow air, considered contaminated, splits just above the work surface (the BSCs smoke split) and mixes with the inflow.
-This air is drawn, through ductwork, up the back of the cabinet, which is then blown into a positive pressure, contaminated plenum.
+The downflow air, considered contaminated, splits just above the work surface (the BSC's smoke split) and mixes with the inflow.
+This air is drawn through ductwork, up the back of the cabinet, which is then blown into a positive-pressure, contaminated plenum.

 The Type A2 cabinet, formerly designated A/B3, has a minimum inflow velocity of 100 ft/min.
 All contaminated positive-pressure plenums are surrounded by a negative air pressure plenum.
 In other respects, the specifications are identical to those of a Type A1 cabinet (U.S. EPA; Deutsches Institut für Normung (DIN) 2016).